First points of entry and non-first points of entry for vessels

 - the addition of new berths or operators within the port environment

-- a significant increase in cruise traveler numbers
+- a significant increase in cruise traveller numbers

 - a change to operations (such as commencing import of goods or vessels with specified standards).